 - (a) Coverage groups and income standards.
-An individual must meet the criteria for at least one of the following coverage groups: - (b) Deemed newborn - (1) Basis.
-This sub clause implements §§ 1902(e)(4) and 2112(e) of the Act. - (2) Eligibility - (i) Medicaid coverage will be provided to a child from birth until the child's first birthday without application if, on the date of the child's birth, the child's mother was eligible for and received covered services under Medicaid or CHIP (including during a retroactive period of eligibility under § 70.01(b)) regardless of whether payment for services for the mother is limited to services necessary to treat an emergency medical condition, as defined in § 17.02(d); - (ii) The child is deemed to have applied and been determined eligible for Medicaid effective as of the date of birth, and remains eligible regardless of changes in circumstances (except if the child dies or ceases to be a resident of the state or the child's representative requests a voluntary termination of the child's eligibility) until the child's first birthday.
+An individual must meet the criteria for at least one of the following coverage groups: - (b) Deemed newborn44 - (1) Basis.
+This sub clause implements §§ 1902(e)(4) and 2112(e) of the Act. - (2) Eligibility

+- (i) Medicaid coverage will be provided to a child from birth until the child's first birthday without application if, on the date of the child's birth, the child's mother was eligible for and received covered services under Medicaid or CHIP (including during a retroactive period of eligibility under § 70.01(b)) regardless of whether payment for services for the mother is limited to services necessary to treat an emergency medical condition, as defined in § 17.02(d);45 - (ii) The child is deemed to have applied and been determined eligible for Medicaid effective as of the date of birth, and remains eligible regardless of changes in circumstances (except if the child dies or ceases to be a resident of the state or the child's representative requests a voluntary termination of the child's eligibility) until the child's first birthday. - (iii) A child qualifies for this group regardless of whether they continue to live with their mother. - (iv) This provision applies in instances where the labor and delivery services were furnished prior to the date of application and covered by Medicaid based on retroactive eligibility. - (v) Exception: A child born to a woman who has not met her spenddown on the day of delivery is ineligible for coverage under this group. - (vi) There are no Medicaid income or resource standards that apply. - (3) Medicaid identification number - (i) The Medicaid identification number of the child's mother serves as the child's identification number, and all claims for covered services provided to the child may be submitted and paid under such number, unless and until AHS issues the child a separate identification number in accordance with (3)(ii) of this paragraph. - (ii) AHS will issue a separate Medicaid identification number for the child prior to the effective date of any termination of the mother's eligibility or prior to the date of the child's first birthday, whichever is sooner, unless the child is determined to be ineligible (such as, because the child is not a state resident), except that AHS will issue a separate Medicaid identification number for the child promptly after it is notified of a child under 1 year of age residing in the state and born to a mother whose coverage is limited to services necessary for the treatment of an emergency medical condition, consistent with § 17.02(c). - (c) Children with adoption assistance, foster care, or guardianship care under title IV-E46 - (1) Basis.
+This sub clause implements §§ 1902(a)(10)(A)(i)(I) and 473(b)(3) of the Act. - (2) Eligibility.
+Medicaid coverage will be provided to an individual under age 21, living in Vermont for whom: - (i) An adoption assistance agreement is in effect with a state or tribe under Title IV-E of the Act, regardless of whether adoption assistance is being provided or an interlocutory or other judicial decree of adoption has been issued; or

-&lt;sup>45 Refugee Medical Assistance (Refugee Assistance Rule 5100) is not Medicaid and does not satisfy this requirement.
+45 Refugee Medical Assistance (Refugee Assistance Rule 5100) is not Medicaid and does not satisfy this requirement.